1966–67 FA Cup: Calendar

+Qualifying rounds

+Most participating clubs that were not members of the Football League competed in the qualifying rounds to secure one of 30 places available in the first round.

+The winners from the fourth qualifying round were Blyth Spartans, South Shields, Bishop Auckland, Morecambe, Wigan Athletic, Bangor City, Witton Albion, Tamworth, Nuneaton Borough, Hereford United, Gainsborough Trinity, Lowestoft Town, Grantham, Cambridge City, St Neots Town, Bedford Town, Chelmsford City, Folkestone Town, Horsham, Ashford Town (Kent), Sutton United, Wimbledon, Chesham United, Oxford City, Wycombe Wanderers, Enfield, Welton Rovers, Poole Town, Bath City and Yeovil Town.

+Tamworth and St Neots Town were appearing in the competition proper for the first time.
+Of the rest, Witton Albion had last featured at this stage in 1957–58, Nuneaton Borough in 1954-55, Cambridge City in 1948-49, Horsham in 1947-48, Lowestoft Town in 1938-39 and Oxford City in 1933-34.
+Chesham United was participating in the first round proper for the first time since predecessor club Chesham Town had featured at the same stage in the 1887-88 tournament.

 Results

 First round proper

-At this stage clubs from the Football League Third and Fourth Divisions joined 30 non-league clubs having come through the qualifying rounds.
-To complete this round, Wealdstone and Hendon given byes.
+At this stage the 48 clubs from the Football League Third and Fourth Divisions joined the 30 non-league clubs who came through the qualifying rounds.
+The final two non-league sides in this round, Wealdstone and Hendon were given byes as the champions and runners-up from the previous season's FA Amateur Cup.

 Matches were scheduled to be played on Saturday, 26 November 1966.
 Ten were drawn and went to replays two, three or four days later.
 Of these, four required second replays, and two third replays.

 Second round proper

 The matches were scheduled for Saturday, 7 January 1967.
 Five matches were drawn, with replays taking place later the same week.
 The Middlesbrough–York City match required a second game to settle the contest.
 This was the last time that the Second Round of the FA Cup was scheduled for January, rather than the typical December.

 Third round proper

 The 44 First and Second Division clubs entered the competition at this stage.
 The matches were scheduled for Saturday, 28 January 1967.
-Eleven matches were drawn and went to replays, one of which (Hull City–Portsmouth) required a second replay.
+Eleven matches were drawn and went to midweek replays, with Hull City and Portsmouth requiring a second replay at Highfield Road on the following Monday.
+Bedford Town and Nuneaton Borough were the last non-league clubs left in the competition.